kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 ### Restricted

-**The _Restricted_ policy is aimed at enforcing current Pod hardening best practices, at the expense ofsome compatibility.** It is targeted at operators and developers of security-critical applications, as well as lower-trust users.
+**The _Restricted_ policy is aimed at enforcing current Pod hardening best practices, at the expense of some compatibility.** It is targeted at operators and developers of security-critical applications, as well as lower-trust users.
 The following listed controls should be enforced/disallowed:

 {{< note >}}
-In this table, wildcards (`*`) incidate all elements in a list.
+In this table, wildcards (`*`) indicate all elements in a list.
 For example, `spec.containers[*].securityContext` refers to the Security Context object for _all defined containers_.
 If any of the listed containers fails to meet the requirements, the entire pod will fail validation.
 {{< /note >}}

 <table>